 Welcome to the Community Peace Programme

-What can be done to make tomorrow better?
 Governments all over the world cannot keep up with the growing demand for health, education, training, safety and security – the fundamental rights of all human beings.

 What practical steps can be taken to ensure that it is not only the wealthy nations and communities that benefit from development?
 World-wide, the resources to address the needs of all people are lacking.